Kitchen knife: Oyster

 An oyster knife has a short, thick blade that is used to pry open oysters and separate their meat from the shell (shucking).
 Some models have a shield built into the handle that prevents the knife (and hand) from slipping and going too far into the shell.
 The handle is normally thick and short, with a bulbous end.

-The blade is about long and comes in either two styles, straight and club-shaped.
+The blade is about 5 to 7 cm long and comes in either two styles, straight and club-shaped.
 Styles with a straight blade may have oblong guards and include: